-Our investment portfolio generates net investment income, which is generally used to pay principal and interest on our borrowings, operating expenses, and to fund our dividends.
-Our investment portfolio consists of three primary components: the Debt Securities Portfolio, the CLO Fund Securities and our investment in our wholly owned Asset Manager Affiliates.
+Our investment portfolios generates net investment income, which is generally used to pay principal and interest on our borrowings, operating expenses, and to fund our dividends.
+Our investment portfolios consist of three primary components: the Debt Securities Portfolio, the CLO Fund Securities and our investment in our wholly owned Asset Manager Affiliates.